ReGround: Improving Textual and Spatial Grounding at No Cost: Background --- Latent Diffusion Models

 \section{Background --- Latent Diffusion Models~\cite{rombach2022high}}

-Rombach \textit{et al.}~\cite{rombach2022high} proposed Latent Diffusion Models (LDM), a text-to-image (T2I) diffusion model using a U-Net as the noise prediction network.
-It is trained to generate an image from an input text prompt by predicting the noise $\epsilon (\V{x}_t, t, c)$ conditioned both on the timestep $t$ and the text embedding $c$, which is obtained by encoding a text prompt using a pretrained text encoder~\cite{radford2021clip,ilharco2021openclip}.
+Rombach \textit{et al.}~\cite{rombach2022high} proposed Latent Diffusion Model (LDM), a text-to-image (T2I) diffusion model with a U-Net as the noise prediction network.
+It is trained to generate an image from an input text prompt by predicting the noise $\epsilon (\V{x}_t, t, c)$ conditioned both on the timestep $t$ and the text embedding $c$.
 Each layer of LDM's U-Net consists of three core components: a convolutional residual block, followed by a self-attention ($\text{SA}$), and a cross-attention ($\text{CA}$) module (Fig.~\ref{fig:pipeline_image}-(a)).
 In each $l$-th layer of the U-Net, its residual block first extracts intermediate visual features $F = (f_1, ..., f_{N_l})^T$ from the output of the previous layer.
-Following this, a self-attention module facilitates interaction between the features in $F$.
-Subsequently, a cross-attention module enables the interaction between each visual feature $f_i$ and the text embedding $c$.
+The self-attention module then facilitates interaction between the features in $F$.
+Subsequently, the cross-attention module enables the interaction between each visual feature $f_i$ and the text embedding $c$.
 Throughout this process, the output feature of the previous module is also forwarded through a residual connection, as illustrated in lines 4-5 and 7 of Alg.~\ref{alg:gligen_pseudocode} and also in Fig.~\ref{fig:pipeline_image}-(a).